Officers of the Board

 Jane P. Jamieson retired as executive vice president, marketing, at Fidelity Investments after a 28-year career at the firm.
 She currently serves as a trustee of the Dana Farber Cancer Institute and the Lincoln School (Providence, R.I.) and as an overseer at the Museum of Fine Arts in Boston.
 She received a bachelor’s degree in English from Lehigh in 1975 and a master’s degree in communications from Boston University in 1976.

 Denise M. Blew, Treasurer and Assistant Secretary

-Shari Aronson oversees the Aronson Family Foundation, whose primary mission is education reform, with an emphasis on college and career readiness.
-She is also a member of the Board of Trustees at The Jewish Museum in New York City and on the Social Policy Advisory Board at The Johns Hopkins University.
-She has received a bachelorís degree in finance from the University of Delaware and an M.B.A. from Pace University.
+Shari Aronson oversees the Aronson Family Foundation, whose primary mission is education reform with an emphasis on college and career readiness.
+She is also a member of the board of trustees at The Jewish Museum in New York City and serves on the Social Policy Advisory Board at The Johns Hopkins University.
+She received a bachelor’s degree in finance from the University of Delaware in 1980 and an M.B.A. from Pace University in 1985.

-Nicholas P. Bigelow is the Lee A. DuBridge Professor of Physics and Optics and chair of the Department of Physics and Astronomy at the University of Rochester.
+Nicholas P. Bigelow is the Lee A. DuBridge Professor of Physics and Optics at the University of Rochester.
 He is a member of the Rochester Quantum Information Center and the University of Rochester’s Materials Science Program.
-He received a bachelor’s degree in electrical engineering from Lehigh University in 1980, a bachelor’s degree in engineering physics from Lehigh in 1981 and a master’s degree and Ph.D. in physics from Cornell University in 1989.
+He received a bachelor’s degree in electrical engineering from Lehigh University in 1980, a bachelor’s degree in engineering physics from Lehigh in 1981, and a master’s degree and Ph.D. in physics from Cornell University in 1989.

 Robert L. Brown III ’78*